-Not only do methods of birth control like the pill, patch, and ring prevent unwanted pregnancies, but providing access to these methods has been shown to
+Not only do birth control methods, like the pill, patch, and ring prevent unwanted pregnancies, but access to these methods has been shown to

-However, with all the benefits of birth control, finding a sustainable system that is easy to take and inexpensive can be a challenge.
+However, with all the benefits of birth control, finding a sustainable system that’s easy to take and inexpensive can be a challenge.
 That’s where SimpleHealth comes in.

 Keep reading to learn more about SimpleHealth and to see if it’s right for you.